When you start a writing blog, there’s only a couple ways to start interacting with other writers and readers:

 A Thursday prompt word sparks a story measured in sentences – not words or characters – which gives this prompt a rather interesting feel.

 A monthly challenge, this photo is intended to make you give a bit more effort than the usual flash-fiction prompts.
-It’s really new, so I don’t know how well it’s going to be kept up, but I like the idea of a longer prompt with monthly regularity.

 A 200-word-or-less story based on a provided photo.
 Popular around the town!